Base24/base24-vscode/README.md

 ## Install using Git

-If you are a git user, you can install the theme and keep up to date by cloning the repo:
+Install the theme and keep up to date by cloning the repo:

 1. Clone the project to vscode
 	Windows